stfxecutables/model_variance/drafts/details.md

-I examine variance in classifier *performance* (e.g. accuracy) and performance *consistency* (e.g. metrics describing the similarity of model predictions)—collectively, "model / classifier variance"—due to "small" perturbations that can occur in various aspects of the typical tune-train-evaluate analysis pipeline.
+I examine variance in classifier *performance* (e.g. accuracy) and performance *consistency* (e.g. metrics describing the similarity of model predictions)—collectively, "model / classifier variance"—due to perturbations that can occur in various aspects of the typical tune-train-evaluate analysis pipeline.
 This is done by implementing a number of *training perturbation schemes* which may operate on the training data values, training hyperparameter (hparam) values, or which simply impact which training samples are selected.
-So for example, an hparam perturbation scheme randomly alters the training hparams in some way.
+So for example, an "hparam perturbation scheme" randomly alters the training hparams in some way to observe the resulting model variance.

 The primary unit of analysis in this study is the **repeat**.
 A repeat is a collection of 10 **runs** wherein each run shares the same *test set*, but where